project-lux/lux-middletier/test/endpoints/README.md

 }
 ```

+#### Test Data Provider System

+The framework includes a simplified test data provider system where each provider is specific to a single data source:

+**Provider Interface (`test-data-providers/interface.js`):**
+- Abstract `TestDataProvider` base class with simplified methods
+- `TestDataProviderFactory` for instantiating all registered providers
+- Each provider implementation is specific to one data source

+**Available Providers:**
+- **SampleTestDataProvider** (`test-data-providers/sample-provider.js`): Generates synthetic test data with configurable options
+- **CsvTestDataProvider** (`test-data-providers/csv-provider.js`): Reads test data from `test-data/endpoint-tests.csv`
+- **Extensible**: New providers can be easily added for specific data sources (JSON files, databases, APIs, etc.)

+**Provider System:**
+1. Each provider is registered with the `TestDataProviderFactory`
+2. All registered providers are instantiated when generating tests
+3. Each provider extracts test data for every endpoint
+4. Data from all providers is combined into comprehensive test files
+5. Provider ID is tracked in each test case for full traceability

+**Provider Implementation:**
+Each provider implements key methods:
+- `getProviderId()`: Returns unique identifier for test traceability
+- `extractTestData(apiDef, endpointKey, columns)`: Extracts test data for a specific endpoint
+- Graceful error handling - returns empty arrays instead of throwing errors

+**Benefits:**
+- **Simple**: Each provider handles exactly one data source
+- **Traceable**: Every test case includes its provider ID for debugging
+- **Robust**: Providers fail gracefully without breaking the system
+- **Extensible**: Adding new data sources requires only creating a new provider class
+- **Ready-to-run**: Generated files contain actual test cases from all available sources

-### Test Generation with Multi-Source Data Providers
+### Test File Generation with Multi-Source Data Providers

-The `create-tests.js` script reads the generated `endpoints-spec.json` file and creates customized Excel spreadsheets of ready-to-run test configurations using a flexible data provider system:
+The `create-tests.js` script uses registered test data providers (implementations of the TestDataProvider class) and the generated `endpoints-spec.json` file to create endpoint-specific spreadsheets of tests.

-- **Individual files**: Separate Excel file for each discovered endpoint
+- **Individual files**: Separate Excel file for each discovered endpoint with ready-to-run test cases
 - **Parameter columns**: Dedicated columns for each endpoint's specific parameters
 - **Required field highlighting**: Visual indicators for required parameters
 - **Multi-source data**: Automatically discovers and uses ALL available test data providers